Urron02/Edunet-Foundation---Week--1-Task/README.md

 # Edunet-Foundation Internship
-This is the week-1 task of my Data Analyst Internship at Edunet Foundation.
+These are the week wise tasks of my Data Analyst Internship at Edunet Foundation.